Deciding where and what to study can be a big decision, with lots of factors to consider.

 We believe the best way to decide if a course at the UCO is the right choice for you is to come and visit us and chat with us in person.

 Our Open Days run throughout the year and are a friendly, informal way to get a feel for the university and ask any questions you may have.
 These events also offer you the chance to see our facilities, including the UCO Clinic; to chat to teaching staff, current students and practicing osteopaths, and to get useful information and advice on applying and career opportunities.

 Open Days are free to attend but can be very popular, so we ask that you register in advance to let us know you are coming.
 Feel free to bring along family or friends who may be able to help you with your decision.

 "The Open Day gave me a real insight into osteopathy and confirmed that I’d be studying osteopathy at university.
 It also showed me the great teaching facilities and community feel that the UCO had to offer.
 My advice to you is, make sure you come to an Open Day - to truly see if it is for you.
 You have to visit the university, no websites or prospectuses can match that!" ~ Sarah, Open Day attendee

 Upcoming Open Days

-Please click one of the dates to book your place on one of our open days.
+Please click below to book your place on one of our open days:

 If you are unable to make it to an open day but are still keen to visit us, please get in touch and we'll do our best to accomodate you.
 We can also arrange clinic observations and taster sessions – contact us to find out more.